 Where to buy Ethical Accessories

-I think you’ll agree that finding value for your hard earned money is at the top of everyone’s list these days.
-Spending money on accessories that turn colour or break in a couple of months isn’t considered good value is it?
-Investing in quality pieces for yourself or to give as a gift will last a lot longer and you can keep it to hand down, trade it at a swap party, or even resell it if you desire.
+Let’s face it, with the economy being what it is, finding value for your hard earned money is at the top of everyone’s list these days, spending money on accessories that are going to turn colour or break in a couple of months isn’t considered a good purchase.
+Investing in pieces for yourself or to give as a gift will last a lot longer.
+Keep it to hand down or trade it at a swap party or even resell if you desire.
 The idea is to invest in better purchases that will give you a longer return for your money.
-Ethical accessories are not only made well, but these jewellers make smaller batches, making them unique and special.
-Jewellers are also reusing their materials where possible, keeping their prices reasonable enough to start a collection.
+Ethical accessories are not only made well, but these